-1) The monitor is provided for the use of qualified physicians or personnel professionally trained.
-They should be familiar with the contents of this user manual before operation.
+1) F9 monitor is provided for the use of qualified physicians or personnel professionally

-- 2) Only qualified service engineers can install this equipment.
-Only service engineers authorized by the manufacturer can open the shell. - 3) This device is not intended for home use. - 4) EXPLOSION HAZARD Do not use the F6 monitor in a flammable atmosphere where concentrations of flammable anesthetics or other materials may occur. - 5) SHOCK HAZARD the power receptacle must be a three-wire grounded outlet.
+- trained.
+They should be familiar with the contents of this user manual before operation. - 2) Installation and service should only be performed by qualified service engineers authorized by the manufacturer. - 3) This device is not intended for home use. - 4) EXPLOSION HAZARD Do not use the monitor in the presence of flammable anesthetics or other materials. - 5) SHOCK HAZARD the power receptacle must be a three-wire grounded outlet.
 A hospital grade outlet is required.
 Never adapt the three-prong plug from the monitor to fit a two-slot outlet.
-If the outlet has only two slots, make sure that it is replaced with a three-slot grounded outlet before attempting to operate the monitor. - 6) Do not apply this monitor and other ultrasonic equipment simultaneously on a same patient, in case of possible hazard caused by leakage current superposition. - 7) Do not apply this monitor simultaneously with other PATIENT-connected equipment, such as, a cardiac pacemaker or other electrical stimulators, on a same patient. - 8) Do not switch on device power until all cables have been properly connected and verified. - 9) Do not touch signal input or output connector and the patient simultaneously. - 10) Equipment and devices that connect to the monitor should form an equipotential body to ensure effective grounding. - 11) Disconnect power cord before changing fuses.
+If the outlet has only two slots, make sure that it is replaced with a three-slot grounded outlet before attempting to operate the monitor. - 6) Do not apply this monitor and other ultrasonic equipment simultaneously on a same patient, in case of possible hazard caused by leakage current superposition. - 7) Do not apply this monitor simultaneously with other PATIENT-connected equipment, such as, a cardiac pacemaker or other electrical stimulators, on the same patient. - 8) Do not switch on the monitor until all cables have been properly connected and verified. - 9) Do not touch the signal input or output connector and the patient simultaneously. - 10) Equipment and devices that connect to the monitor should form an equipotential body to ensure effective grounding. - 11) Disconnect the power cord before changing fuses.
 Replace them with those of the same specifications only. - 12) SHOCK HAZARD Do not attempt to connect or disconnect a power cord with wet hands.
-Make certain that your hands are clean and dry before touching a power cord. - 13) SHOCK HAZARD Do not remove the top panel cover during operation or while power is connected.
-Only authorized service personnel could remove the unit cover. - 14) The monitor is not protected against defibrillation.
+Make certain that your hands are clean and dry before touching a power cord. - 13) SHOCK HAZARD Do not remove the top panel cover during operation or while power is connected. - 14) The monitor is not protected against defibrillation.
 Do not apply it during electro-surgery or MRI; otherwise it might result in harming the patient or the operator. - 15) Only connect accessories supplied or recommended by the manufacturer to the device. - 16) Accessory equipment connected to the analog and digital interfaces must be certified according to the respective IEC/EN standards (e.g. IEC/EN 60950 for data processing equipment and IEC/EN 60601-1 for medical equipment).
 Furthermore all configurations shall comply with the valid version of the system standard IEC/EN 60601-1-1.
 Anybody who connects additional equipment to the signal input connector or signal output connector to configure a medical system must ensure that the system complies with the requirements of the valid version of the system standard IEC/EN 60601-1-1.
-If in doubt, consult our technical service department or your local distributor.
+If in doubt, consult our technical service department or your local distributor. - 17) Connect the grounding wire to the equipotential grounding terminal in the main system.